 If your doctor suspects you may have lung cancer, they will order tests to look for cancerous cells and make a lung cancer diagnosis.
 Your doctor might recommend various tests, including a chest x-ray, biopsy, sputum cytology or imaging tests to diagnose either Non-Small Cell or Small Cell Lung Cancer.

 There are two types of lung cancer, Small Cell Lung Cancer (SCLC) and Non-Small Cell Lung Cancer (NSCLC), named based on the type of cells found in the cancer and how the cells appear viewed under a microscope.
-The cancer cells of each type grow and spread differently, affecting the types of treatment used.

 Your type and stage of your lung cancer, as well as various other factors, will dictate your treatment plan.
 The lung cancer doctors at NYOH work together with you to develop your treatment plan.
 Your treatment options may include surgery, chemotherapy, radiation therapy, immunotherapy, laser therapy, endoscopic stent placement, or targeted therapy.